-The Department Geology, Geography and Environmental Studies and the Ecosystem Preserve worked together to build a dune area on the Calvin University campus for FYRES labs and research projects in Fall 2020.
+The Department Geology, Geography and Environment and the Ecosystem Preserve worked together to build a dune area on the Calvin University campus for FYRES labs and research projects in Fall 2020.
 In the summer of 2021, an additional pile of sand was added to the center of the dune area to simulate a blowout formation and make the dune increasingly similar to dunes found in natural environments.

 Having on-campus access to a dune area gave us more certainty for providing hands-on field experiences in the COVID-19 context.
 Most of the classes and labs for GEO 181 First-Year Research in Earth Sciences (FYRES) in September through early November took place on or near the dune.

 The dune has remained a valuable asset to the FYRES program since 2020, providing a practice environment on campus to learn research skills before travelling to the shores of Lake Michigan.
 In addition, the dune has been used in several two-week research projects to investigate the difference between an artificial dune and a naturally formed dune.

 The area is named Perseverance Dune, upon recommendation from FYRES Research Mentors from 2019 and 2020.
 “Perseverance” embodies the tenacity of the FYRES program, scientific exploration, and work by students and faculty in Fall 2020 despite the challenges posed by COVID-19.
 We are not alone in adopting the name Perseverance for a scientific enterprise this year; NASA launched the Perseverance Rover to Mars on 30 July 2020.
 Some funding for FYRES and Perseverance Dune comes from NASA through the Michigan Space Grant Consortium.

 Most recent update of information on this page: 23 September 2022.

 - What Problems Does the On-Campus Dune Solve?